Easterwind/Task/README.md

  3. Go to Package Manager Console and run in Shop.DAL update-database
  4. Run Shop.API

-To write api I use asp.net core and mssql.
-To run this project you must have Microsoft SQL Server Management Studio.
+To write API I used ASP.NET Core and Microsoft SQL Server.
+To run this project you must have Microsoft SQL Server 15.

+You can check demo here: https://shopproduct.azurewebsites.net/